kubernetes/enhancements/keps/sig-network/1880-multiple-service-cidrs/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+- 99.9% of ClusterIP allocations per day take less than 500 ms.
+- 100% of ClusterIP allocations succeed.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?